Understanding The Divorce Process In Iowa?

-In our practice, we have discovered that many people do not have a very clear idea how the divorce process works in Iowa.
-At Culp, Doran & Genest, P.L.C., in Des Moines, our lawyers believe the last thing people going through a divorce need is more uncertainty.
+Many people do not have a clear idea how the divorce process works in Iowa.
+At Culp & Doran PLC, in Des Moines, our lawyers believe the last thing people going through a divorce need is more uncertainty.
 We are committed to addressing all your concerns, so you have a clear understanding of the road ahead.

 How Does The Divorce Process Begin?

 A divorce case begins with the filing of a petition for dissolution of marriage in the district court of the county where either party lives.
 Iowa is a no-fault state, which means no specific grounds for the divorce need to be alleged.
 The petition will usually set out in very general terms what the petitioner (the filing spouse) wants as to issues, such as:

 - Child support